 Before moving to any AI tooling, pull two weeks of calendar data for your product team and categorize it: synthesis, documentation, reporting, actual product work.
 If synthesis and documentation represent more than 30% of time, the ceiling is real and the investment calculus is worth running.

-Tier 1 – Start here: User feedback synthesis using an existing tool (Dovetail, Notion AI, or a direct API integration with Claude or GPT).
+Tier 1, Start here: User feedback synthesis using an existing tool such as Dovetail, Notion AI, or a direct API integration with Claude or GPT.
 Pick one feedback source, one output format, run it for 60 days, and measure time saved.
 Track whether output quality is good enough to use as-is or requires more correction than it saves.

 FAQ: AI for Product Teams